JohnGu9/react-material-components-web/README.md

 ## What's the library for?

-This library provide react wrapper for material design components.
+This library provide react wrapper for Material Design components.
+Both Material Design 2 and 3.
+And the original design is almost intact.

-## What's different between other wrapper library?
+## What's different between other wrapper libraries?

 Under this library, the mdc's stats only follow react stats.
 This mean the mdc's stats would not change until react stats change.
 This library always sync the react stats and the mdc stats.
 (By default, mdc usually modify the element's stats automatically that make the mdc element out of control in react framework)